9 Signs Your Loved One is Sabotaging Their Own Recovery

 Call Now

-What is Self-Sabotaging?
+What Is Self-Sabotaging?

 Bottom line: Self-sabotage in recovery is compromising your recovery goals through action or inaction.

-9 Signs of Self-Sabotage
+Nine Signs of Self-Sabotage

-These are some of the most common ways people are sabotaging their own recovery:
+Self-sabotage isn’t always obvious.
+It helps to know what to look for.
+Here are some of the most common ways people are sabotaging their own recovery:

-Feeling Stress
+1. Feeling Stress

 Chronic stress is a red flag for people in recovery.
 We’re not talking about one stressful encounter at work, but rather repeated episodes of stress.
 Stress is bad news because many people in recovery are still learning positive coping strategies that don’t involve alcohol or drugs.